padiaankur/padiaankur.github.io/index.md

 ---
 ## About me

 I am a Director at Liberty Mutual Insurance, focusing on Machine Learning (ML) and Natural Language Processing (NLP).
-My responsibilities involve contributing to and guiding teams in the development of state-of-the-art solutions applicable across the enterprise.
+My responsibilities involve contributing to and guiding teams in the development of state-of-the-art solutions.

 Previously, I worked as a senior research scientist at Philips Research North America, where I concentrated on designing and implementing NLP algorithms for problems related to the clinical domain.